nicholasdbrady/azure-ai-agents-public/private-preview-byo-vnet/README.md

 Build fast, secure enterprise AI Agents to automate any business workflow

+> [!IMPORTANT]
+> This feature is currently in private preview.
+Only select customers have been approved to participate in this preview.

 ## ❓What is the Azure AI Agent Service?

 Azure AI Agent Service is a fully-managed service designed to empower developers to securely build, deploy, and scale high-quality, and extensible AI agents.
 Leveraging an extensive ecosystem of models, tools and capabilities from OpenAI, Microsoft, and third-party providers, Azure AI Agent Service enables building agents for a wide range of generative AI use cases.